PranaviChinthireddy/Diabetes_Health_Indicators_Analytics/README.md

 These variables represent various factors that have been linked to the development of diabetes, including metabolic conditions, physical activity levels, socio-economic status, and medical history.

-Methodology
+Methodology:

-Data Preprocessing
+Data Preprocessing:
 Before applying predictive models, data preprocessing was necessary to ensure the quality and integrity of the dataset:
 Handling Missing Values: Missing data were managed using imputation techniques or removing instances depending on the nature and amount of missing data.
 Encoding Categorical Variables: Some variables in the dataset, such as `Sex,` `Smoker,` and `HeartDiseaseorAttack,` are categorical in nature.
 These were converted to numerical values using one-hot encoding or label encoding.
 Normalizing Continuous Variables: Variables like `BMI`, `Age`, and `Income` were normalized to bring them to a similar scale, ensuring that no single variable would disproportionately influence the model due to differing magnitudes.

-Exploratory Data Analysis (EDA)
+Exploratory Data Analysis (EDA):
 Exploratory Data Analysis was performed to:
 Understand the distribution of each variable and identify potential outliers.
 Visualize correlations between health indicators and diabetes status to uncover any underlying patterns.
 Identify trends in variables such as `BMI,` `Age,` and `GenHlth` that might correlate with higher diabetes prevalence.

-Modeling Approach
+Modeling Approach:
 Given the objective of predicting diabetes incidence based on various health factors, two modeling approaches were chosen:

 1. Logistic Regression: